3kh0/idle-breakout-importcode-gen/README.md

 This is a idle breakout import code generator.

-Run this with python, or if you can get
+Run this with python, or if you cant get it to work on your PC, host it on replit.

 *Replit: https://replit.com/@3kh0/Idle-breakout-import-code-generator*